 Photo Credit: @glamiris

-If you’ve searched far and wide for the perfect middle point between blonde and brunette, consider bronde your new favorite hair color.
-Bronde, or “brown blonde,” is a blend of dark and light notes that result in a dimensional, low-maintenance hue.
+If you've searched far and wide for the perfect middle ground between blonde and brunette, consider bronde your new favorite hair color.
+Bronde, or "brown blonde," is a blend of dark and light notes that result in a dimensional, low-maintenance hue.

 If you're starting with natural brunette hair, the process of going bronde can vary, depending on how light you want your hue to be.
 To create bronde hair, your colorist will apply a mix of highlights and lowlights throughout your mane tailored to your base color.
 No matter what bronde look you're trying to achieve, however, your colorist will likely need to use bleach to lift your color.
 While bleach will always cause some damage, your colorist will work with you to improve the look and feel of your strands before you leave the salon.